Environmental Noise Monitoring

 1. Basic noise level checks or ‘spot checks’

-Often you need to take quick decisions and understand if there are likely to be any noise issues.
-By using a simple digital sound level meter such as the Pulsar Model 14 you have a cost effective, compact and ‘easy to use’ noise meter that can be easily transported, allowing you to make a quick judgement regarding noise levels.
-This is particularly useful where a more expensive instrument would be cumbersome and more prone to the risk of damage or misuse.
-Also check Models 41 and 42 from the Pulsar Nova range to perform basic noise level assessments,
+Often you need to make quick decisions and understand if there are likely to be any environmental noise issues.
+The Pulsar Model 14 is a cost effective, compact and intuitive digital noise meter that can be easily transported, allowing you to make a quick judgement regarding noise levels.
+This is particularly useful in cases where a more expensive instrument would be too cumbersome and prone to the risk of damage or misuse.
+Models 41 and 42 from the Pulsar Nova range are also ideal for performing basic noise level assessments.

-The Pulsar Model 14 is supplied with a carrying pouch, windshield as standard to protect the microphone capsule and has two selectable ranges to allow you to quickly gauge both environmental and industrial noise levels.
-The instrument is compliant with IEC 61672 and can be supplied with an acoustic calibrator if you wish to verify your measurements – as really should be done.
+The Model 14 is supplied with a carrying pouch, shoulder strap and windshield as standard to protect the microphone capsule.
+It has two selectable ranges to allow you to switch between industrial and environmental noise monitoring quickly and easily.
+The instrument is compliant with IEC 61672 and can be supplied with an acoustic calibrator so that you can verify your measurements, as is required by the noise regulations.

 2. Single but more detailed measurements

-Environmental requirements and legislation vary based on your country, locality and specific circumstances.
+Environmental noise monitoring requirements and legislation vary based on your country, locality and specific circumstances.

-Often a hand held integrating sound level meter such as the Pulsar Nova Model 45 (Class 1) or 46 (class 2) is mounted on a tripod at a boundary position and, for example, a 15 minute measurement taken.
-Often it is necessary to make a series of similar ‘fixed duration’ environmental noise monitoring measurements and store these into the instruments memory (for subsequent analysis) for which the Pulsar Model 30 or Model 33 are ideal.
+Often, a hand-held integrating averaging sound level meter such as the Pulsar Nova Model 45 (Class 1) or 46 (class 2) is mounted on a tripod at a boundary position and, for example, a 15-minute measurement taken.
+It is usually necessary to make a series of similar, fixed-duration environmental noise measurements and store these into the instrument’s memory for subsequent analysis.
+The Pulsar Model 33 Real Time Analyzer is ideal for this.
 The usual stored information may consist of the ‘A’ Weighted Leq, LN values, SPL values and perhaps 1:3 Octave Band information for tonal analysis.

-There are many engineering solutions available to reduce noise levels and by performing a 1:3 Octave Band Analysis before and after this work you can determine and report the effectiveness of such improvements.
+There are many engineering solutions available to reduce environmental noise levels, and by performing a 1:3 Octave Band Analysis before and after this work, you can determine and report the effectiveness of such improvements.
 Our Quantifier range of sound level meters is ideal for this purpose.